The Freight Forwarding Process: What You Need to Know

 How Bullocks can help:

 Bullocks Freightmasters International specialises in freight forwarding via air, sea, and road for imports and exports and are licenced customs brokers and accredited quarantine brokers.
 Our professional and highly experienced team use the latest tracking and logistics technology to deliver a first-rate, seamless freight forwarding service.
 Strategically located in Fremantle, we can provide one of the most reliable and efficient freight forwarding services in Perth.
-Interested in finding out more on our processes?
+Interested in finding out more about our processes?
 Contact us today at (08) 9431 9000 or email: email@example.com

 References: Australian sea freight 2018–19, Bureau of Infrastructure and Transport Research Economics, 2021.
 2019 International Airfreight Indicator – Data and Management Series, Infrastructure Partnerships Australia and Oxford Economics, 2019.